blbadger/blbadger.github.io/3-body-problem.md

 {% include youtube.html id='Vp4r8SfWoEA' %}

+If we observe this same plane but starting the planet 1' z-value at 10.9 and moving to 11.15, we have

+{% include youtube.html id='dco0Xg9TOCk' %}

 It is worth considering what this map tells us.
 In a certain region of 2-dimensional space, a planet's starting point may be shifted only slightly to result in a large difference in the earliest time of divergence.
 This is equivalent to saying that a planet's starting point, within a certain region of space, may yield an unpredicable (if it is a point of fast divergence) or relatively predictable (if divergence is slower) trajectory, but even knowing which one of these two possibilities will occur is extremely difficult.

 This topology is not special to points on the $x, y$ plane: on the $y, z$ plane (holding $x=-10$) with $z$ on the vertical axis and $y$ on the horizontal such that the bottom left is $(y, z) = (-20, -20)$ and the top right is $(y, z) = (20, 20)$ after $50,000$ time steps,